 Understanding anyone…ourselves or others… is much easier and far more complete the more you know about the context of their (or our) earliest years of physical, emotional, mental, and spiritual development.

 You may notice that I have included images on this site of myself at tender ages because I realize that photographic evidence of my earnest intention toward tasks back then is an excellent window into that same quality today.
 I am an ‘odd child’, focused, intentional, hopeful, observant, slightly disheveled, and can remain so engrossed on a task that hours fly by and I am unaware.
-What you see is what you will find in me yesterday, today, and tomorrow.

 I don’t fool myself when I look in a mirror.
 The imperfections are part of the journey; this is a truth I try to share with clients.
 Some things matter, some don’t.
 People always matter more than things, and safety is a key to growth at all stages of our lives.